Content-based assessment options. Functions and types of assessments. Problems of psychology of young children educational materials

 The assessment must meet the following requirements:

-• objectivity - the assessment should not depend on who exposes it;
+• objectivity - the assessment should not depend on who gives it;

 • accuracy - the assessment must correspond to the true quality of the student’s knowledge;